Satellite Quantum Communications: Fundamental Bounds and Practical Security: Basic geometry for satellite communications

 \section{Basic geometry for satellite communications}

 Here we discuss some geometrical elements about communications with satellites.
 The slant distance $z$ between a sea-level ground station and a satellite can be connected with other two important parameters.
 The first one is the (positive) zenith angle $\theta$ which is defined as the angle between the vertical direction (zenith) and the pointing direction from the ground station to the satellite.
 The second one is the altitude $h$ of the satellite, which is defined as the distance from the satellite to the ground (sea-level) orthogonally to the surface of the Earth.
-Slant distance $z$, altitude $h$, and (positive) zenith angle $\theta\in\lbrack-\pi/2,\pi/2]$ can be easily connected by means of simple trigonometric observations.
+Slant distance $z$, altitude $h$, and positive zenith angle $\theta\in\lbrack0,\pi/2]$ can be easily connected by means of simple trigonometric observations.
+(Note that the following geometric formulas do not change if we include a sign in the zenith angle, so that $\theta\in\lbrack-\pi/2,\pi/2]$, as considered for the study with the zenith-crossing orbit in the main text).

 It is easy to express the altitude $h$ as a function of $z$ and $\theta$.
 A simple trigonometric calculus provides

 where $R_{\text{E}}\simeq6371$~km is the approximate radius of the Earth (see Fig.~\ref{geomPIC}).
 In particular, at small angles $\theta\simeq0$, we can write the simplified \textquotedblleft flat-Earth\textquotedblright \ approximation